 - Part of Moore's inspiration for the series was criticizing Ronald Reagan (although he ultimately used Nixon instead, so some of his readers wouldn't get offended).
 Yet in September 1987, right around the time the series was wrapping up, Ronald Reagan himself gave a speech to the UN about how global unity could be achieved if the US and the USSR combined to fight against an invading alien force.

 - Harsher in Hindsight: When the telepathic squid attacks NY, an airship can be seen crashed into the side of a building that looks startling like the WTC.

 - Ozymandias is the killer.
 Also, giant squid.
 This got particularly bad around the time of the movie.

 - Rorschach dies.

 - Jerkass Woobie: Rorschach.
-The Comedian to a lesser extent.
+The Comedian if you think his breakdown makes him sympathetic.

 - Magnificent Bastard: Ozymandias, especially after The Reveal.